-It is the second book in a quartet called Song of the Lioness.
+It is the second book in a quartet called the Song of the Lioness.

-I chose this book because I am a big fan of Tamoras books and I haven’t read any of them in English.
+I chose this book because i am a big fan of Tamoras books and I have not read any of them in English.

-This book is actually mine; I tried to find it in Swedish but couldn’t.
+This book is actually mine: I tried to find it in English but could not.

 The story takes place in a middle age realm called Tortall.

 The main person is Allana of Trebond disguised as a boy called Alan.

 She has lived on court since she was eleven, now she's sixteen.

 This copper haired girl with violet eyes is very rare since her dream is to've become a female knight and hero.

 She's just've become the squire to her very good friend the prince Jonathan.

 But Their relationship will developement to something more During the book.